ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

   years:  2016, 2018

-lastupdated: "2018-03-16"
+lastupdated: "2018-03-30"

 ---

 # vCenter Server overview

 VMware vCenter Server on {{site.data.keyword.cloud}} is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of two (recommended three) {{site.data.keyword.baremetal_long}}, offers shared network-attached storage and dedicated software-defined storage options, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.
+The VMware environment is built on top of a minimum of two (recommended three) {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, offers shared network-attached storage and dedicated software-defined storage options, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.

 The entire environment can be provisioned in a matter of hours, and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.